USING YOUR NEW THERAPY BALLS

 Use your thumb and fingers to gently rotate the ball in a circular motion, as if you’re trying to "roll" it around your palm.

-Repeat the exercise for about 30 seconds to a minute, or for as long as you can comfortably maintain good form.
+Repeat the exercise for 30 seconds to a minute, or for as long as you can comfortably maintain good form.

 EXERCISE 9: BALL ROTATIONS (PALM/BALL DOWN)

-Repeat the exercise for about 30 seconds to a minute, or for as long as you can comfortably maintain good form.
+Repeat the exercise for 30 seconds to a minute, or for as long as you can comfortably maintain good form.

 EXERCISE 10: BALL TOSSES